 Eastern National, is a 501(c)3 organization working with Independence to help connect people to the park through the sale of quality educational products and services.
 As an extension of the park's interpretive program, Eastern National makes quality educational products available to visitors to help them better understand the park and its resources.
 Eastern National also partners with the National Park Service in over 150 other parks, and maintains partnerships with other federal and state entities.
 Profits generated from the retail sales operations are donated to the NPS through an interpretive donations program.
 Eastern National supports a sharing community of parks, where large parks help support smaller parks, all ensuring that visitors to every park have access to appropriate, site-specific, educational products.

-The Friends of Independence National Historical Park have a tradition of support for the park since its establishment in 1972, including a substantial contribution to the park in connection with the Bicentennials of the Declaration of Independence and the U.S. Constitution.
-The Friends also funded a permanent archaeological exhibit and created Welcome Park.
-Additionally, the Friends have purchased many historical documents and artifacts for display in many of the park's buildings.
+The Independence Historical Trust (formerly the Friends of Independence National Historical Park) has a tradition of support for the park since its establishment in 1972, including a substantial contribution to the park in connection with the Bicentennials of the Declaration of Independence and the U.S. Constitution.
+The Trust/Friends also funded a permanent archaeological exhibit and created Welcome Park.
+Additionally, the Trust/Friends have purchased many historical documents and artifacts for display in many of the park's buildings.

 Independence Visitor Center Corporation (IVCC)

 The IVCC is a non-profit organization that operates the Independence Visitor Center on Independence Mall.
 The Independence Visitor Center serves as the primary point of orientation for tourists to Independence National Historical Park and the Greater Philadelphia region.
 The IVCC partners with Independence to produce events, initiate programming and manage non-federally funded projects on the Mall.
-The Independence Visitor Center provides Philadelphia's visitors with convenient amenities to enhance their experience including a 24-hour underground parking, the Pennsylvania General Store Cafe for light refreshments, the Independence Store for themed souvenirs, an automated teller machine and clean restroom facilities.
+The Independence Visitor Center provides Philadelphia's visitors with convenient amenities to enhance their experience including a 24-hour underground parking, the cafe for light refreshments, the Independence Store for themed souvenirs, an automated teller machine and clean restroom facilities.
 A team of highly trained visitor information specialists are on-site to provide personalized concierge services and user-friendly interactive information kiosks that provide information about cultural attractions, dining and shopping throughout the region.
 Free historical films and regular appearances by colonial characters create an engaging experience.
 Tickets are for sale on site for more than twenty regional attractions.
-The Independence Visitor Center is the only location within the park to pick up the free, timed tickets that are needed for tours of Independence Hall (visit http://www.nps.gov/inde/advance-ticket-information.htm for more information about Independence Hall tickets).

 National Constitution Center (NCC)